-Victoria Todd, LISW-S, MSW, Child & Adolescent Psychoanalyst, is a summa cum laude graduate of Case Western Reserve University with a B.A. in Sociology and Psychology and a master’s degree in Social Administration.
+Victoria Todd, MSSA, Child & Adolescent Psychoanalyst, is a summa cum laude graduate of Case Western Reserve University with a B.A. in Sociology and Psychology and a master’s degree in Social Administration.

 A qualified child psychoanalyst, she completed her training at the Hanna Perkins Center for Research in Child Development.